Outgoing Programs of External Sponsors for Doctoral Researchers

 Target group:

-graduates and young scientists
+Graduates and young scientists

 Natural sciences, law, social sciences, political sciences and engineering sciences as well as architecture